clairaly/Find_My_Legislators/README.md

 # FindMyLegislators

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/find_my_legislators`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Here you can find out who represents you in Congress by searching our database by your zip-code.To get started, simply enter your zip code.
+You will be presented with little mini biography and your representatives' contact information as well as links to various other information regarding your politician.

 ## Installation